This post is a travel guide about the best things to do in Kashan Iran.

 10. The Old City walls & the park

-My last evening I spent in a park behind the old city walls watching the sun set.
+My last evening I walked all the way to the old city walls and the park that is right behind it.
 Almost every town in Iran has one or more parks where families and young couples go to hang out.
 A picnic blanket and a thermos of tea is all they need to enjoy the evening.